omarhrc/Outlier-detection/README.md

 # Outlier-detection
-A repository for my work with outlier detection algorithm applied to telco use cases
+A repository for my work with outlier detection algorithms applied to telco use cases